 For many companies, that data is the most valuable asset they own.
 Losing it could mean irreversible damages that could cripple an entire operation.
 It's important to stay proactive with the best ransomware protection practices before potential threats have the opportunity to take advantage.
 Keep reading to learn more on how you can protect your data from any future attacks!

 Ransomware is a sophisticated type of malware that can infect a computer and subsequently hold sensitive data or personally identifiable information (PII) hostage until a fee, or "ransom" is paid.
 Cybercriminals often use a binary encryption key to restrict data access to extort money from victims.

-Ransomware attacks can be especially dangerous for businesses that rely on that information to function daily.
+Ransomware attacks can be especially dangerous for businesses, hospitals, schools, or other organizations that rely on that information to function daily.
 In most cases, failure to pay the ransom can lead to permanent loss or exposure of confidential data.

 Some of the most common ways people get infected by ransomware are:

 - Downloading infected file extensions or malicious attachments

 Ransomware attacks can affect anyone, from individual users to large corporations.
 This type of malware can lock up individual files, like documents or images, to entire databases, leading to huge data breaches or exposure of sensitive, personal information.

 - Encryption - Encryption is the most common type of ransomware, which encrypts data and makes it impossible to unlock without a decryption key.